Ketamine-Assisted Psychotherapy (KAP) 101

 Journey Clinical Medical Costs

-Medical Intake: $250 (One time fee, reimbursable through out-of-network)
+Medical Intake: $355 (One time fee, reimbursable through out-of-network).
+Includes the cost of Ketamine Lozenges for 2 dosing sessions

-Cost of Ketamine Lozenges: approximately $30 for your first two doses, and if you opt in for another 6 doses, those will cost around $75, plus shipping (not covered by insurance)
+Cost of Ketamine Lozenges: If you opt in for another 6 doses, those will cost around $75, plus shipping (not covered by insurance)

 How Do I Sign Up?